Twelve scholars named Presidential Postdoctoral Research Fellows with aim to enhance diversity in academia

 Esteban Cisneros-Garibay will join the Department of Mechanical and Aerospace Engineering on Nov.
 1. His research focuses on simulation-oriented prediction for efficient combustion-system design, state-of-the-art reactive flow simulation via reduced chemistry, and uncertainty quantification to guide sub-grid moment methods.
-Cisneros-Garibay is currently completing his Ph.D. in theoretical and applied mathematics at the University of Illinois at Urbana-Champaign and received an M.S. in aerospace engineering at the University of Texas at Arlington and a B.S. in mechatronics engineering at Universidad Panamericana in Mexico City, Mexico.
+Cisneros-Garibay is currently completing his Ph.D. in theoretical and applied mechanics at the University of Illinois at Urbana-Champaign and received an M.S. in aerospace engineering at the University of Texas at Arlington and a B.S. in mechatronics engineering at Universidad Panamericana in Mexico City, Mexico.
 Cisneros-Garibay will be advised by Michael Mueller, associate professor of mechanical and aerospace engineering.

 Ashley Fidler joins the Department of Chemistry, advised by Marissa Weichman, assistant professor of chemistry.
 Fidler holds a Ph.D. in chemistry from the University of California-Berkeley, an M.Phil. in chemical engineering and biotechnology from the University of Cambridge, and a B.S. in chemistry and biology from The College of William and Mary.
 Fidler is interested in applying tailored spectroscopic techniques to answer fundamental scientific questions with far-reaching implications.
 In the Weichman lab, she will utilize her previous experience developing novel spectroscopic techniques for the study of ultrafast electronic dynamics in the Leone and Neumark Groups at UC-Berkeley/LBNL to design and execute experiments controlling benchmark, condensed-phase chemical reactions via strong light-matter coupling in optical microcavities.